-Crickets are the type of insect that are sort of just a natural part of life.
+Crickets are the type of insect that is sort of just a natural part of life.
 In a way they’re kind of background noise; you hear them but often don’t see them, and even when you do see them are you really even seeing them?
 Ok, enough with the cricket existentialism; what we’re trying to get at is that crickets are actually pretty interesting!
 So we put together a few fast facts on things you should know about crickets that you might not have already known.

 - Crickets will eat just about anything, including each other

 Crickets are basically game to eat anything — and that includes other crickets.
-Usually crickets will go after easier prey, like plant and animal matter that they find or some decaying animals and rotting vegetation, but if things get dire enough, crickets will target easy prey like another injured cricket and eat them.
+Usually, crickets will go after easier prey, like plant and animal matter that they find or some decaying animals and rotting vegetation, but if things get dire enough, crickets will target easy prey like another injured cricket and eat them.
 Nature can be pretty brutal sometimes.

 - Crickets usually only live around 3 months

 Crickets are typically not very long for this world.
 They aren’t able to survive cold weather, so those late spring and early summer months essentially their only time to shine.
 During this time crickets will spend much of their time trying to find a safe place to lay their eggs so that their offspring will be able to survive the winter and hatch when the weather warms up.

 This isn’t true for every cricket though; there are over 900 species after all.
 Mole crickets spend winters (and most of their lives) deep down in soil, which means they can live as long as 2 years!